 Auto Collision Repair Degrees and Training Programs in Phoenix

 Research auto collision repair programs in Phoenix, which currently has only two schools offering programs.
-Read an overview of programs, admission info and requirements for these two schools and decide which program is right for you.
+Read an overview of programs, admission info and requirements for these two schools, neither more than 20 miles from the city center, and decide which is right for you.

 |Maricopa Skill Center||East Valley Institute of Technology|

 |Tuition & Fees (2011-2012)||$6,652 for program*||$3,325 for program*|

 |% of First-Year Students Receiving Some Form of Financial Aid (2011)||38%*||28%*|

 |Acceptance Rate (2011)||N/A - open admissions*||N/A - open admissions*|

 |Retention Rate (2010-2011)|| 69% of full-time students|

 75% of part-time students*